Post box topper

-A post box topper is, typically, a woven hat or bonnet for a post box designed as a tribute or to commemorate special events.
-In the United Kingdom they have been used to pay tribute to National Health Service workers during the coronavirus pandemic, for Queen Elizabeth II's platinum jubilee, and in September 2022 as a tribute to the Queen on her death.
+A post box topper is any display of crafting placed on top of a pillar box or other style of post box for public enjoyment.
+In the United Kingdom they are often designed as a tribute or commemoration, and have been used to pay tribute to NHS workers during the coronavirus pandemic, for Elizabeth II's Platinum Jubilee, and in September 2022 as a tribute upon her death.
+Seasonal toppers for Christmas and other events are popular, and although toppers are often crochet or knitted, many other crafts are also used.

 In June 2021, the Warrington Guardian reported that "yarn bombers" had placed numerous toppers or bonnets on post boxes in the area to mark local events or connections.

-Royal Mail were reported to have said "We first began to see these toppers in 2012 over the festive season, although this soon spread to other key times of the year such as Easter.
+A spokesperson for Royal Mail said "We first began to see these toppers in 2012 over the festive season, although this soon spread to other key times of the year such as Easter.
 More recently, we have noticed decorations celebrating various frontline workers during the pandemic, including postal workers."

 On Christmas Day 2022, a knitted post box topper created by a woman using the pseudonym Syston Knitting Banxy appeared on an edition of Coronation Street.

+In March 2023, Daily Mail journalist Jan Moir branded those who make post box toppers as "Woolly Delinquents," a label that the topper community, also known as "Yarn Bombers", has embraced.